The Bankrate promise

 Why should you get Capital One Quicksilver?

 The Capital One Quicksilver offers a flat rate of cash back on all purchases, with no foreign transaction fees and heightened rewards on hotel and rental car purchases through Capital One’s travel portal.
-Further, if you’re a big fan of Uber, the Capital One Quicksilver may be worth it to you as it offers up to six months of complimentary Uber One membership through Nov.
-14, 2024.
+Further, if you use Uber often, the Capital One Quicksilver may be worth it to you, as it offers up to six months of complimentary Uber One membership through November 14, 2024.

-A few additional Quicksilver benefits worth mentioning include a variety of travel protections (trip cancellation and interruption insurance, baggage delay insurance and travel accident insurance, for example) and purchase protections (extended warranties and price protection).
-For a no-annual-fee card, it offers a great variety of benefits, so be sure to check out Bankrate’s Capital One Quicksilver Card benefits guide for more details.
+A few additional Quicksilver benefits worth mentioning include a variety of travel protections, like trip cancellation and interruption insurance, baggage delay insurance and travel accident insurance, as well as purchase protections that include extended warranties and price protection.
+For a no-annual-fee card, it offers a great variety of benefits.
+Learn more in our Capital One Quicksilver Card benefits guide.

-Additionally, if you’re looking to finance a large purchase or pay off existing credit card debt, the Capital One Quicksilver offers a 0 percent intro APR for 15 months on purchases and balance transfers (followed by a 19.74 percent to 29.74 percent variable APR).
-The Citi Double Cash does offer a longer balance transfer period but no intro offer on purchases, so if you have a large purchase on the horizon, this may tip the Quicksilver in your favor.
+Additionally, if you’re looking to finance a large purchase or pay off existing credit card debt, the Capital One Quicksilver offers a zero percent intro APR on purchases and balance transfers for the first 15 months from account opening.
+The Citi Double Cash does offer a longer zero percent intro APR balance transfer period of 18 months, but the intro offer does not extend to purchases.
+So, if you have a large purchase on the horizon, this may tip the Quicksilver in your favor.

 Capital One Quicksilver cash back rewards are easy to redeem.
 Most users will get the most value from their rewards by redeeming for cash or a statement credit.
 Simply log in to your account on the Capital One website and redeem your rewards as a check or statement credit.
-In addition to cash back rewards, the Capital One Quicksilver offers the following redemption options:
+In addition to cash back rewards, the Capital One Quicksilver allows you to redeem your rewards by:

 Why should you get Citi Double Cash?